 - Wrong grouping of documents used, for example two List A documents or two List B documents - remember, one document from List A or one document from List B and one document from List C is the only correct use of documents

 - Document identification missing or incorrectly stated

 - Document issuing authority missing or incorrectly stated

-- Expiration date, if applicable, missing, or incorrectly stated (List B documents may
+- Expiration date, if applicable, missing, or incorrectly stated (List B documents may be expired).

-- Receipt showing application for document accepted, but original document not presented
+- Receipt showing application for document accepted, but original document not presented within ninety days

 - Date of hire missing or incorrectly stated